stephan-nordnes-eriksen/event_aggregator/README.md

 # EventAggregator

+#### Note: This is a very early release and subject to many changes.
+It is currently not tested propperly, and there are several issues ranging from potential dead-locks to upcoming refactoring.

 The 'event_aggregator' gem is a gem for using the event aggregator pattern in Ruby.

 An event aggregator is essentially a message passing service that aims at decoupeling object communication and that lets